heliusblackstar/freekb/5fe2efe5-dc42-4f99-8c22-df416856fadb/index.md

 ## Summary
 This is a flaw in Microsoft Windows.
 The incorrect behavior can be corrected with a registry setting.

+## Estimated Time to Read
+2 minutes at 200 words per minute.

 ## Symptoms
 Windows VMs will report a drastically different time when cold booted.
 This can also happen on physical machines if the machine dual-boots with Linux, and the system is booted into Linux and then later into Windows.